na-stewart/sanic-security/README.md

 ### Initial Setup

 First you have to create a configuration file called security.ini in the project directory.
-Make sure Python's working directory is the project directory.
 Below is an example of its contents:

 WARNING: You must set a custom secret or you will compromise your encoded sessions.